Azure/portaldocs/portal-sdk/generated/top-extensions-hosting-service-ev2.md

 **How to Specify the Deployment Type for a Health Check**

  Health checks can be specified for SDP, Hotfix, or both.
 The deployment types and health check names are not case sensitive.
+ Defining health checks for SDP will add the specified health checks to artifacts that follow the naming convention: {Environment}.RolloutParameters.{MonitorDuration}.json, {Environment}.RolloutParameters.HealthCheckOnly.json, {Environment}.RolloutParameters.Stage{Number}.json, or {Environment}.RolloutParameters.SetFriendlyName.{Name}.json.
+Friendly Name and Stage specific health checks can be further modified.
+See the documentation below for more information on how to modify health checks for stages and friendly names.
+ Defining health checks for Hotfix will add the specified health checks to artifacts that follow the naming convention {Environment}.RolloutParameters.HotfixDeployment.{MonitorDuration}.json.

 **Choosing the Duration of the Health Check**